Facts and statistics

 Region

-Disability is most prevalent in the North of England.
-31 per cent of people in the North East, and 24 per cent of people in the North West, and Yorkshire and the Humber are disabled.
-London has a lower prevalence at 15 per cent.
+Disability is most prevalent in the North East of England.
+31 per cent of people in the North East are disabled, seven percentage points above the UK average.
+London has the lowest prevalence at 15 per cent.

 -